ngshiheng/reading-list/README.md

 ![alt text](https://i.imgur.com/BDhMcsb.png)

-This is a simple book library web application which is built using:
+This is a simple reading list web application which is built using:

 - Frontend: *React, Apollo*